kevarome/COMP2537-Assignmennt1/README.txt

 [x]  The .env file is NOT in your git repo.
 [x]  Password is BCrypted in the MongoDB database.
-[]  Your site is hosted in a hosting service like Qoddi.
+[x]  Your site is hosted in a hosting service like Qoddi.
 [x]  A 404 page that "catches" all invalid page hits and that sets the status code to 404.
 [x]  Session information is stored in an encrypted MongoDB session database.
 Sessions expire after 1 hour.

-45/50 (Total grade out of 50, 5 marks each x 10 items)
+50/50 (Total grade out of 50, 5 marks each x 10 items)

 *Note items are considered *fully* complete (marked with an x inside the box: [x]), OR incomplete (box is left empty: [ ])